ispeters/async_scope/asyncscope.md

       // do something to handle exception
   }

-  // wait for all work nested within scope
+  // wait for all work associated with scope
   // to finish
   this_thread::sync_wait(scope.join());